-There is also the option to record your information on audio or video and e-mail them if you have difficulty with filling out forms.
+There is also the option to record your information on audio or video.
+In addition, you can e-mail them if you have difficulty with filling out forms.

 Each family gets to work directly (1:1) with an associate artist in a warming and accepting environment.
 The sessions are based on the family’s interests.

-One of the associate artists on the programme is trained in using British Sign Language (BSL), and another is fluent with Makaton.
-So far, 13 associate artists are a part of the Art and Us programme with future plans of expanding this to 17.
+One of the associate artists on the programme is trained in using British Sign Language (BSL).
+Another is fluent with Makaton.
+So far, 13 associate artists are a part of the Art and Us programme.
+There are future plans of expanding this to 17.
 Both the artists and the families grow and learn together through the programme with no fixed agenda.

-MK Gallery has produced a Social Care Map of Milton Keynes to identify what social care provision is available locally, this helps their programme to engage with their communities, improving the service that they offer.
+MK Gallery has produced a Social Care Map of Milton Keynes to identify what social care provision is available locally.
+Moreover, this helps their programme to engage with their communities, improving the service that they offer.

-The Art and Us programme emphasise MK Gallery’s three core values, which are quality, diversity and opportunity, a central part to the gallery’s mission.
+The Art and Us programme incorporates MK Gallery’s three core values: quality, diversity, and opportunity.
+Three values that are a central part to the gallery’s mission.

-During the Art and Us sessions, families get to work on big sheets of cloth, use large-scale digital projection and incorporate floor-based work, which is great for proprioceptive input.
-Furthermore, the artists use tactile material and also obscure material such as ball dusters and sieves, in addition to incorporating recycled material.
+During the Art and Us sessions, families get to work on big sheets of cloth.
+They also use large-scale digital projection and incorporate floor-based work.
+Furthermore, the artists use tactile material and obscure material such as ball dusters and sieves.
+Recycled material is incorporated too.

 There is a blackout tent available and sensory aids at hand if anyone needs to use them.

-I am pleased that MK Gallery offers an inclusive programme as art is an important part of my son’s life with his creative artwork and cardboard creations.
+I am pleased that MK Gallery offers an inclusive programme.
+Secondly, art is an important part of my son’s life with his creative artwork and cardboard creations.
 Me and my son bond through art.
 He communicates and expresses himself with art, despite having difficulties with his fine motor skills.
-The Art and Us programme accommodates all needs.
+The Art and Us programme accommodate all needs.

-Art and Us reopens on 24th March and will be held in the new Learning Studio, which has easy access to the Changing Places Toilet directly outside the workshop.
+Art and Us reopens on 24th March and will be held in the new Learning Studio.
+Furthermore, the Learning Studio has easy access to the Changing Places Toilet directly outside the workshop.

 To find out more information on the Art and Us programme, please contact Bethany Mitchell on: email@example.com

-MK Gallery are always looking for ways to expand their services to ensure that not only their programmes are more accessible and inclusive, but their gallery environment is too.
+Employees at MK Gallery always look for ways to expand their services, ensuring that not only their programmes are more accessible and inclusive, but their gallery environment is too.
 The front of house employees receive disability training sessions.
-The gallery includes accessed routes with generous width, levelled access at the main entrance, large print copies of their exhibition guides (available at reception) and a hearing loop at the front desk.
+The gallery includes accessed routes with generous width.
+Furthermore, they provide levelled access at the main entrance, and large print copies of their exhibition guides.
 The Gallery will also be running a selection of accessible exhibition tours.

-I attended the reopening of MK Gallery, which offered a host of activities and performances, including the Mayor of Milton Keynes, Cllr Martin Petchey cutting the ribbon, Pagrav Dance, MΌTUS Dance and Togmor, Longstanding MK Folk Rock Legends.
+I attended the reopening of MK Gallery.
+Likewise, the reopening offered a host of performances, including Pagrav Dance, MΌTUS Dance and Togmor, Longstanding MK Folk Rock Legends.

-Ian Revell, CEO at Milton Keynes Community Foundation gave a compelling speech about how the Changing Places Toilet (which includes a changing table and hoist) will change the lives of many people who visit Milton Keynes to do the things like attend an art gallery, something that we take for granted.
+Ian Revell, CEO at Milton Keynes Community Foundation gave a compelling speech, explaining how the Changing Places Toilet (which includes a changing table and hoist) will change the lives of many people who visit Milton Keynes.

-Ian highlighted that through the Margaret Powell Foundation Fund , one of Milton Keynes’ benefactors for the elderly and people with disabilities and mental health, Milton Keynes Community Foundation were able to contribute to MK Gallery for an inclusive art and cultural space in Milton Keynes.
+Ian highlighted that through the Margaret Powell Foundation Fund , (one of Milton Keynes’ benefactors for people with disabilities), Milton Keynes Community Foundation were able to contribute to MK Gallery for an inclusive art and cultural space in Milton Keynes.
 “This was not an afterthought but part of the original vision and plan of MK Gallery”.
 (Ian Revell)